History of capoeira

-In the early 1930s, Mestre Bimba reformed capoeira and developed the capoeira regional style.
-The government came to see capoeira as a socially acceptable sport.
-In 1941, Mestre Pastinha later founded his school where he cultivated the traditional capoeira Angola, distinguishing it from Mestre Bimba's reforms and the "national sport" approach.
-Despite their significant differences, both masters introduced major innovations – they moved training and rodas from the streets indoors, instituted the academia, prescribed uniforms, started to teach women, and presented capoeira to a broader audiences.
-In the 1970s, capoeira became more broadly accepted across Brazil and exported to the United States and other countries.
-In the 1980s, there was a revival of interest in its African roots.
+In the early 1930s, Mestre Bimba developed and codified the Regional style of capoeira in Salvador, Bahia, helping to transform capoeira into a more socially accepted practice.
+In 1941, Mestre Pastinha founded the Capoeira Angola school, organizing and preserving traditional forms of capoeira while distinguishing them from Mestre Bimba's reforms and the sport-oriented approach.
+Despite their differences, both masters introduced major innovations — they moved training and rodas from the streets into organized schools, established teaching methods, adopted uniforms, began teaching women, and presented capoeira to broader audiences.

+From the 1970s onward, capoeira gained wider acceptance throughout Brazil and expanded internationally, including to the United States and other countries.
+During the 1980s, there was also renewed interest among practitioners and researchers in the African origins and cultural heritage of capoeira.